-The Trauma Support Specialist position, funded with assistance from the United Way of Knox County and the Knox County Department of Job and Family Services, will guide the process of connecting children and families with appropriate resources.
-All referrals and follow up will be made only with parent / guardian permission.
+A portion of the education coordinators positions are funded with assistance from the United Way of Knox County and the Knox County Department of Job and Family Services, to guide the process of connecting children and families with appropriate mental health resources.
+All referrals and follow up will be made only with parent/guardian permission.

-New in 2022-2023, The Village Network has been awarded a Therapeutic Child Care Grant from the Ohio Children's Alliance, to provide direct therapeutic services to children and families enrolled in Knox County Head Start programs.
-We are excited that this new partnership will offer onsite therapies.
-One therapist is beginning work in August 2022, and a second will be hired in January 2023.
+KCHS partners with The Village Network for a Therapeutic Child Care Grant from the Ohio Children's Alliance, to provide direct therapeutic services to children and families enrolled in Knox County Head Start programs.
+Two therapists work directly with students.

 Children may benefit from play-based therapeutic activities provided by a trained, licensed social worker, either in offices or in your child's center when permitted.
 Therapists may also provide in-home supports as appropriate.
-The Village Network's providers are trained in NMT - the Neurosequential Model of Therapy and KCHS' educators will be trained in NME - the Neurosequential Model of Education - under this new partnership.
+The Village Network's providers are trained in NMT - the Neurosequential Model of Therapy and KCHS' educators will be trained in NME - the Neurosequential Model of Education - under this partnership.